top of page

 If he could brush it off as an accident, I would too.
 But the edge of the coffee table was still stained, regardless.

-The man once brought up this incident years after.
-He laughingly said I was to blame.
+The man brought up this incident years after, fingers brushing that corner of the coffee table.
+With a laugh, he jokingly said I was to blame.
 If his gaze weren’t so sharp, I would’ve laughed too.

 Carmine.